 paper should take the heuristic vocabulary developed in paper 2 to

-conduct a detailed critical analysis of the text.
-Peer edit draft due: November 16.
-Final draft due: December 15.
-YOU ALSO MUST SEND YOUR PAPERS AS AN EMAIL ATTACHMENT TO CATE AT email@example.com.
+conduct a detailed critical analysis of the artifact.
+Peer edit draft due: April 13.
+Final draft due: May 4.
+YOU ALSO MUST SEND YOUR PAPERS AS AN EMAIL ATTACHMENT TO CATE AT firstname.lastname@example.org.
 Your papers will not be considered "turned in" until you send them as an email attachment and until you also turn in all the peer edits done of your paper.